Best Black Friday kids’ toy deals, from Lego sets to Barbie

 The Independent is trusted by Americans across the entire political spectrum.
 And unlike many other quality news outlets, we choose not to lock Americans out of our reporting and analysis with paywalls.
 We believe quality journalism should be available to everyone, paid for by those who can afford it.Your support makes all the difference.

-Looking to start your Christmas shopping?
-Black Friday is your best chance to find huge discounts on toys to suit all ages.
-The annual sales bonanza has kicked off and there are discounts on everything from Tonies and Barbie to Lego and Hot Wheels from Amazon, Argos and more, so it’s full of gifting inspiration.
+Looking to get a jump on your Christmas shopping?
+Black Friday and Cyber Monday are your best chance to find huge discounts on toys to suit all ages.
+The annual sales bonanza has kicked off and there are discounts on everything from Tonies and Barbie to Lego and Hot Wheels from Amazon, Argos and more, so there’s plenty of gifting inspiration to be found.

-It’s an event that many savvy parents, like myself, will have bookmarked in their calendars as an opportunity to snap up some bargains on behalf of Santa.
+An ideal opportunity to snap up some bargains, it’s an event that many savvy parents, like myself, will have bookmarked in their calendars.
+But with so many offers available, Black Friday and Cyber Monday can often make finding genuinely great discounts that little bit more difficult.

-With so many offers available, Black Friday can induce the sense of deals overload and make finding genuinely stellar discounts difficult.
-That’s why I and my fellow IndyBest experts are on hand to help filter through the noise and bring you the very best bargains.
+That’s why I and my fellow IndyBest experts are on hand to help filter through the noise and bring you the very best bargains from trusted brands and retailers.

-When it comes to toys, keep scrolling here for the best toy deals to snap up right now, including dolls’ houses, Squishmallows and more.
+Keep scrolling for the best toy deals to snap up right now, including dolls’ houses, Pokemon, Squishmallows and more.

 Tonies toniebox: Was £79.95, now £63.96, Tonies.com